 We do not suppress reviewer reports and any comments intended for authors are passed on, regardless of what we think of the content.
 Exceptions include offensive language or comments that reveal confidential information about other issues and avoiding statements that could cause unnecessary offence.

 When reviewers agree to review a paper, they must also agree to subsequent reviews.
 However, editors will not resubmit a resubmitted paper to reviewers if it appears that the authors have not made a serious attempt to address the criticism.

 The selection of reviewers is critical to the publication process and editors rely on several factors in choosing reviewers, including expertise, reputation, specific recommendations as well as our own previous experience of a reviewer's characteristics.
 We consult with potential reviewers before sending them manuscripts for review.
 During this preliminary consultation process, we inform reviewers that they should be aware that these messages contain confidential information, which should be treated as such.
 Authors are welcome to suggest suitable independent reviewers and may also request that the journal exclude certain individuals or organizations to avoid conflicts of interest, but it should be understood that the editor's decision on the choice of reviewers is final.

 Access to the literature

-Smart Energy and Sustainable Environment is committed to rapid editorial decisions and publication, and we believe that an efficient editorial process is a valuable service both to our authors and to the scientific community as a whole.
-We therefore ask reviewers to respond promptly within the number of days agreed.
+Smart Energy and Sustainable Environment is committed to rapid editorial decisions and publication and we ask reviewers to respond promptly within the time agreed.
 If reviewers anticipate a longer delay than previously expected, we ask them to let us know so that we can keep the authors informed and, where necessary, find alternatives.